 I have to thank another member on here for recommending this.
 First off, my skin sucks.
 No really, I have issues (acne) that nothing worked for, I react to every product,or at the very least, the products weren't enough to fix it.
 (For example, I liked cetaphil gentle, since I'm sensitive, but it didn't stop or help my issues, other than it didn't dry me out) So I have a dermatologist appointment and already got birth control to start soon as an attempt to make my skin clear.
 However, I've been using this for about a week and I have to say, it has helped.
 I get about one or two pimples a DAY and I do pop them, sometimes too early (and make them worse) But I found if I leave them, they take ages to go away on their own.
 I still get those pimples everyday, and I still have popped a few, but I notice much clearer overall skin, and the ones I do pop don't always get infected and best of all, I'm not over dried like I am with other products.
 The harsher products irritate my skin and don't clear me at all, and cause peeling.
 So far I'm a little tighter but I can actually use moisturizer without being full of open cuts and worrying it will make them clog worse.

 I still am going to start the birth control because I still clearly have a bad internal problem, but this helped more than I thought it would, so I agree with other reviewers to try this if you have adult acne.
 It's not a cure by itself for most people but def the best thing I have found.
 To update: I did go to the dermatologist and she said to absolutely keep using this and start the birth control.
-I haven't even moisturized much since my skin is always open and I still didn't dry out.
+I haven't even moisturized much since my skin is always open (no makeup) and I still didn't dry out.
 This is gentle yet actually somewhat effective, but as the doctor said, the face wash doesn't treat the acne if it's internal anyway so, the main thing is that it's gentle for you.

 Whether its the triclosan or something else in the formula, this is by far the most effective acne fighting product I've used.
 It has little to no scent and washes away very clean.
 It's very gentle on my face and there is never any drying or tightness which is good for acne suffers.
 I had actually given up on it, but just kept using it because I liked the way it washed my face, and then 2.5 months in, my face was suddenly significantly clearer and is staying that way (and I really haven't changed any other part of my skincare routine).
 Also, I'm allergic to most bar soaps, and have zero issues with this one.